marisombra-dev/ContextForge/README.md

 The plugin watches the game and feeds state to ContextForge.
 Your DM takes it from there.

 Current plugins:
 - **Skyrim SE** — in development (`/plugins/skyrim/`)
-  Requires: Skyrim SE, SKSE64, PapyrusUtil SE
+  Requires: Skyrim SE, SKSE64, PapyrusUtil SE.
+Ships with its own lightweight ESP.
-  No MinAI or CHIM dependency — ships with its own lightweight ESP.
+  [`)

 Want to build a plugin for your game?
 Start with `/docs/plugin_spec.md`.

 ---